 As the Armageddon counter ticks up, bad things start to happen, like the arrival of the Four Horsemen, the spread of Hell on Earth, and the literal summoning of Satan (called Hyborem in the game).
 Shit like that.
 You don’t like it, then you gotta fight it; this means there are big clashes between good and evil in the late game.

 On top of all this is a rich lore and civilisations that play very differently from one another; their differences don’t just boil down to leader traits and unique units (although those still exist, of course).
 The Kuriotates have an increased city radius, for example, meaning they end up with “super cities” that are more spread out in the game world.
 The Khazad (dwarves to you and me) are happier if your gold reserves are high, encouraging you to have a big pot of money on hand at all times.
-All civilisations in FfH2 also have an alignment on the good-evil axis.
+All civilisations in Fall from Heaven 2 also have an alignment on the good-evil axis.

-Modn – Fall from Heaven II Genealogy
+Modn – Fall from Heaven 2 Genealogy

 To keep things simple, you could just jump right on the base mod.
 Easy.
 However, it’s generally regarded that the final version of FfH2 (0.41 Patch O) is not finished; perhaps most damning for its longevity is that the AI doesn’t know how to play and the balance is bad.
 (Although I’m pretty forgiving when it comes to balance in mods.)